 Gauja, A & Gelber, K 2011.
 'High Court Review 2010: The Resurgence of Rights?', Australian Journal of Political Science 46(4): 683-698.

-Gelber, K 2016 'Critical Race Theory and the constitutionality of hate speech regulation', in R Dixon & G Appleby (eds) Constitutional Critical Rethinking: Re-reading Monis v The Queen, Federation Press, Sydney (forthcoming).
+Gelber, K 2016 'Critical Race Theory and the constitutionality of hate speech regulation', in R Dixon & G Appleby (eds) The Critical Judgments Project: Re-reading Monis v The Queen, Federation Press, Sydney: 88-102.

 Dunne, T & Gelber, K 2015 'Argumentation and the Responsibility to Protect: The case of Libya', in Kurt Mills and David Karp (eds) Human Rights Protection in Global Politics: Responsibilities of States and Non-State Actors, Palgrave Macmillan, Basingstoke: 288-308.